Urban Innovation Grants

 • Explicitly Urban: Focus on a novel question or method pertaining to the study of cities.

-• Originality and Significance of the Research and/or Methodological Innovation: Advances new ideas / research methods in the social, natural, data sciences, and/or the humanities, or the project uses existing approaches in an original way that provides significant impact to questions related to urban studies.
+• Originality and Significance of the Research and/or Methodological Innovation: Advances new ideas/research methods in the social, natural, data sciences, and/or the humanities, or the project uses existing approaches in an original way that provides significant impact on questions related to urban studies.

 • Feasibility & Deliverables: Clearly conveys anticipated project outputs – such as research results, educational materials, data or tools, or other products – and an aligned approach to achieve outputs within the project period.